STATEMENT:

-My projects grow out of a range of interests – most often the sciences (astronomy, physics, biology, geology), philosophy, poetry, psychoanalytical perspectives, the natural world, and ethics-based social justice issues.
-An enduring motivation in all my projects is the desire to metabolize experience and come to terms with the complex realities of being human.
-Each artwork layers subjective, personal, and emotional reckonings alongside conceptual and aesthetic interests.
-For me art is an embodied, ritualized way to think, observe, ground, and connect.
-By interweaving objective versus subjective content and universal versus private impulses I try to make sense of the world and our fragile place in it.
+My creative projects grow out of a deep interest in ethics + social justice, philosophy, poetry, science, psychoanalytical and Jungian perspectives, and concern about environmental ecosystems.
+An enduring motivation in my projects is the need to metabolize inner experience with outer realities and come to terms with the complex demands of being human.
+Each artwork layers conceptual and aesthetic interests alongside subjective, personal, and emotional reckonings.
+I use art as an embodied and ritualized way to think, observe, ground, and connect.
+Through a complex interweaving of objective versus subjective content and universal versus private impulses I try to make sense of the world and our fragile place in it; by looking for order, meaning, and beauty, amidst the chaotic, the abject and the perilous.

 Press Excerpts